sandarustar7/CS-4641-Projects/README.md

 <p>Also note that in Project2.ipynb there's some extra neural network stuff that wasn't used in the final project</p>
 <h1> Class Assignments </h1>
 <p>
-I've also have the assignments in a private repository.
+I've also have the assignments in a private repository (https://github.com/sandarustar7/ML-Algorithm-Implementations but it will probably just give a 404).
 All of the assignments except for Random Forest are based on numpy (Random forest uses arrays of sklearn DecisionTreeClassifiers).</p>
 <p>Here's an overview of the contents:</p>
 HW2: <br>
   <ul>